lakaflibrairies/state-reactive/README.md

     }, { once: true });

 #### ``dispatch``
-dispatch method is the way you can update the state of your store anywhere in your code.
+dispatch method is a way you can update the state of your store anywhere in your code.
 Executing dispatch triggers the execution of all action listeners associated with the dispatched action. dispatch ever returns a Promise and takes two parameters depending on the implementation of the associated action.

 > First parameter is the action name provided in the store configuration on the action scope.
 > Second parameter is the payload, depending on the payload of the implementation of the associated action.